javajon/katacoda-solver/roadmap.md

 ## Near term feature goals and issues

 - More archetypes for `solver create`, currently just `linux`, `basic` may be next.
-- Test command line for oddball values, eg. solver all when solutions not decrypted.
+- Test command line for oddball values
 - Enhance help descriptions for each command
 - Add more unit testing
 - Add .cypress tests to archetypes
 - OSX and Windows native binary on the release page

-The current commands for Solver are marked with their implementation and testing status:
+The current commands for _Solver_ are marked with their implementation and testing status:

 | Working | Command/Switch        | Description |
 |---------|-----------------------|-------------|